 a couple of degrees above normal through the period.

 .AVIATION /14Z FRIDAY THROUGH TUESDAY/...

-VFR conditions expected through the TAF period.
+Generally VFR conditions expected through the forecast period.

 High pressure at the surface and aloft will persist through the